PradeepLoganathan/pradeepl-blog/content/blog/asp-net-core-framework-lifecycle/index.md

   - ".net"
   - "asp.net"
 summary:  A lifecycle is a series of components, events, and stages that process a request or respond to user interaction.
 The framework lifecycle offers extension points and hooks into these components so that you can customize the final output. asp.net core provides a framework lifecycle to process requests.
+Description:  A lifecycle is a series of components, events, and stages that process a request or respond to user interaction.
+The framework lifecycle offers extension points and hooks into these components so that you can customize the final output. asp.net core provides a framework lifecycle to process requests.
 ShowToc: true
 TocOpen: false
 images: